-This past Monday 46-year-old Dolores O’Riordan, frontwoman for The Cranberries, was found dead in her London hotel room.
+Just this past Monday, 46-year-old Dolores O’Riordan, frontwoman for The Cranberries, was found dead in her London hotel room.

-The Cranberries formed in 1989 and reached worldwide popularity with their hit “Linger” in 1993.
-During a time when gritty vocalist like Kurt Cobain and Eddie Vedder were the poster children for grunge and popular rock bands, O’Riordan brought sweet harmonies and wide vocal ranges to the charts.
+The Cranberries became widely known with their 1993 single “Linger.”
+During a time when the grunge genre was taking hold, singers like Kurt Cobain and Eddie Vedder were extremely popular.
+Fortunately, O’Riordan brought wide vocal ranges and sweetness to the charts.

 The Cranberries’ 1994 album, No Need To Argue, successfully transformed gritty grunge into something more lyrical.
 Though they did not win any awards for “Linger” in 1993, they swept the US charts two years later with the release of their third record.